 Those players selected for the A squad play against professional Academies and other District teams.
-There is no cost for playing or training with the team, although players are asked to buy their own personalised kit, which they can then keep.

 We offer talented players an opportunity to develop their ability, play alongside other good players and to represent their District.